-Now, of course, such a sign is inconceivable.
-Or rather — unnecessary.
-After all, everyone knows that male bikinis — or, to give them their trade name-turned-generic moniker, “Speedos” — are unofficially banned from all main beaches in the United States, whatever your age.
+The ban on ‘form-fitting’ bathing suits on males was officially lifted by Cape May in 2005.
+Arguably this didn’t happen because America now accepts male bumps and lumps but simply because it was now unnecessary.
+After all, these days everyone knows that male bikinis — or, to give them their trade name-turned-generic moniker, “Speedos” — are unofficially banned from all main beaches in the United States, whatever your age.

 You may think them practical and sexy and iconic.
 You may consider them the single most perfect and pithy item of clothing ever designed for the male body.
 You may consider them the only thing to wear on the beach.
 You might even consider yourself slightly overdressed in them.
 But if you do, it’s probably because you’re gay.
 Or foreign.
 Speedos, otherwise known as “banana hammocks,” “marble bags,” “noodle benders,” and “budgie smugglers,” are apparently as un-American as Borat’s body thong.